 The Texas State Legislature meets every two years and each time they meet the impact on Texas public schools is significant.
-During this session, which starts January 10 and extends through May 29, our representatives will grapple with school funding, school vouchers and an accountability rating system.
-We will keep you updated on this website as the session progresses and hope you will take an opportunity to contact our legislators during this session.
+During this session, which starts January 8 and extends through May 27, our elected officials are anticipated to discuss school finance, teacher pay, and tax reform.
+At the Board of Trustees meeting on January 22, the RISD board members unanimously approved the following legislative priorities:

-- Finance: Public School Funding
+Finance: Public School Funding

-- Finance: Vouchers, Taxpayers Savings Grants, Education Savings Accounts
+Finance: Vouchers, Taxpayers Savings Grants, Education Savings Accounts

 With little or no academic or financial accountability to the state, taxpayers, or local communities, Rockwall ISD does not support any state voucher plan, tax credits, taxpayer savings grants, tuition reimbursements, or any program that diverts public tax dollars to private school entities.